Date of Award

 Scholarly Commons Citation

 Karl, Justin O., "Filtering of Acoustic Emission Data Through Principal Frequency Component Extraction" (2006).
-Theses - Daytona Beach.
+Master's Theses - Daytona Beach.
 93.